Vibex/Placemaker/README.md

 * Add column and row patterns.
 * Add dwindle pattern variants to lstack, rstack, bstack, and tstack.
 * Add ability to read from stdin.
-* Add additional direct window adjustments.
 * Add inverted behaviors to Grid.
-* Add support for WM like berry that don't always work well with wmutils.
 * Add example patterns to allow users to jumpstart their own patterns.
 * Possibly rewrite in C++ (though there are pros and cons to this).